rnieblesealo/niko/README.md

 this is Niko the Nicotine-Addicted Punk Salamander

-I started it on my offtime when i was bored during my lutron internship where i wrote a shitton of production grade c++ and learend a bunch abotu how to make it *GOOD* good!
+I started it on spare time i had after work during my lutron internship where where i wrote a shitton of production grade c++ and learend a bunch abotu how to make it *GOOD* good!

 So this is a silly little game where I try to exercise all the practices they taught me; the code is probably incredibly overkill and overengineered for what this is (a clone of chrome dinosaur with less steps) but it is meant to be practice for **thinking of and writing GOOD C++**.